william-taylor/intro/README.md

 ## :wave: Intro

-Hello There!
-I'm William, I currently work as a front office developer at Morgan Stanley for the Client Financing desk.
-I tend to work with a wide array of technologies, Java for backend components, Angular for new UIs and Python for scripting.
+Hello there!
+I’m William, a Software Engineer at Morgan Stanley where I build new software for the Client Financing desk.
+I’m based in London and enjoy utilising a wide range of technologies and tools to build clean, simple and reliable software to deliver for key stakeholders.

 ## 🛠️ My Toolbox